Lymp2/tatoe2/content/_index.md

 <h3 class="acronym-highlight">(B) For the exhibitors/participants</h3>
 **Admin** will give you a **username**, and **password**, and also the **name of the Art Trail** to log in with.
 First, if you choose to participate in the event, press "register" at the top of your dashboard.
 If you want to be a **venue lead**, press the button for that, and enter the number of spots you have for other artists (you are a **guest** if you are not a venue lead).
-Then you can go ahead and start inviting, accepting, declining and revoking!
+Then you can go ahead and start inviting, accepting, declining and revoking! bbb
 It's all live - when admin, guest or venue lead makes a change, all users who are logged in will see the change.
 TATOE is very fluid, people can change their minds at any time - later decide you don't want to be a venue lead, or change the number of guest spots at your venue, and even "unregister" to leave the project.
-The art trail project gets locked down by admin at the deadline... which he chooses.
+The art trail project gets locked down by admin at the deadline... which he chooses.b

 <a href="https://tatoe2.netlify.app" class="custom-button">👥 Participant Portal →</a>